gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 - `Temporal Coverage`: One election cycle
 - `Temporal Resolution`: 2016
 - `Lineage`: Retrieved from the North Carolina State Board of Elections; [precinct shapefiles](https://www.ncsbe.gov/results-data/voting-maps-redistricting), [tabular voting results](https://er.ncsbe.gov/downloads.html) and distributed by Professor Niwaeli Kimambo.
 The two data sources appear to have been joined but further information about how is unavailable.
-- `Distribution`: Retrieved from the North Carolina State Board of Elections; [precinct shapefiles](https://www.ncsbe.gov/results-data/voting-maps-redistricting) at Geospatial Files > Precinct Files > Precinct Shapefiles (folder) > SBE_PRECINCTS_20161004.zip; [tabular voting results](https://er.ncsbe.gov/downloads.html) under 11/08/2016
+- `Distribution`: Retrieved from the North Carolina State Board of Elections; [precinct shapefiles](https://www.ncsbe.gov/results-data/voting-maps-redistricting) at Geospatial Files > Precinct Files > Precinct Shapefiles (folder) > SBE_PRECINCTS_20161004.zip; [tabular voting results](https://er.ncsbe.gov/downloads.html) under 11/08/2016 > Precinct Election Results *cannot be downloaded security
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*: N/A
 - `Data Quality`: Quality unknown
 - `Variables`: